gaelic-ghost/textforspeech

 as: .swift

-)The source lane is explicit today but still generic.
-It normalizes whole-source input more consistently than the mixed-text lane, but SwiftSyntax-backed Swift-specific structure is still future roadmap work rather than current behavior.
+)The source path is explicit today but still generic.
+It normalizes whole-source input more consistently than the mixed-text path, but SwiftSyntax-backed Swift-specific structure is still future roadmap work rather than current behavior.

 Runtime Profiles

-Use TextForSpeech.Runtime when you need an observable owner for stored custom profiles, one active custom profile id, one selected built-in style, and JSON-backed persistence configured through a small enum:
+Use TextForSpeech.Runtime when you need an observable owner for stored custom profiles, one active custom profile id, one selected built-in style, one selected summarization provider, and JSON-backed persistence configured through a small enum:

 import TextForSpeech